devx-cafe/git-phlow/docs/documentation.md

 **description**

-Creates a new local branch from a remote integration branch, based on an issue from the chosen issue management system [[See configuration](/docs/configuration.md)].
+workon is the most essential command of git phlow.
+The command will create a new local branch from a remote integration branch, and base the name on an issue from the chosen issue management system [[See configuration](/docs/configuration.md)].
+If you run workon with unstaged changes in your workspace those changes will follow to the new branch.
+If you have just committed changes you will experience that those changes will disappear.
+This is due to the fact that when the branch is based on the remote integration branch, only changes integrated into the the remote integration branch will be available.
+Deliver the commits with the `deliver` to have them availbe when you do workon.

 ```sh
 git status